Prezzodaman/bif/README.md

-# bif
+# Best Image Format
-The original version of Best Image Format
+The original version written in Visual Basic, preserved here for "historic reasons".
+Kept in all its slow, buggy glory.